aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01a-postgresql-lab.md

-# Module 1A: Explore Azure Database for PostgreSQL
+# Lab 1a: Explore Azure Database for PostgreSQL

 In this exercise, you'll provision an Azure Database for PostgreSQL resources in your Azure subscription.